10 Best paying part-time jobs for college students

 Part-time jobs are one of the best ways of paying off your student loans and earning some extra money.
 Here’s a list of some of the best paying part-time jobs for college students abroad.

 Saving money while studying abroad is of utmost importance.
 It helps you pay your bills and pay off your student loans.
 Fortunately, there are part-time jobs to help you offset some of your expenses and save some extra cash.
 Most universities allow their students to work part-time for 20 hours per week.
 If you’re going to do a part-time job, why not do one that pays better than most?
-There are many best paying part-time jobs for college students.
+There are many best paying part time jobs

 Don’t want to read?
 Take a look at this video!

 You can make the most of your academic knowledge by becoming a tutor.
 Either fellow college students or kids in the lower grades are always looking for tutors to help them with specific subjects.

-Average salary– $13-25 per hour
+- Average salary– $13-25 per hour

-Job description– There is no hard and fast job description for tutors.
+- Job description– There is no hard and fast job description for tutors.
 In peer tutoring, you can render your teaching services to your fellow students online.
 You also have the option to get into home-school programs to teach K-12 students.

 The nature of the job is such that it suits your college timings and pays a very decent hourly wage, making it one of the easiest and best paying part-time jobs for college students.

-Average salary– $11-20 per hour
+- Average salary– $11-20 per hour

-Job description– Friendly demeanor is a must in this job to ensure top-level customer service.
+- Job description– Friendly demeanor is a must in this job to ensure top-level customer service.
 You also need to be mindful of the cleanliness of the bar area.
 Sometimes, you may also need to maintain the cash register.

-Skills/Materials required– In some places, you may require a server certification to work as a bartender.
+- Skills/Materials required– In some places, you may require a server certification to work as a bartender.
 The certification is easy to get and can increase your prospects of getting a better hourly wage.

 If you are good with numbers, then bookkeeping is a great part-time job for students like you.
 Many small firms can’t afford to hire full-time accountants and need part-timers who can maintain their ledgers.

-Average salary– $15-20 per hour
+- Average salary– $15-20 per hour

-Job description– A part-time bookkeeper should know how to enter data in the balance sheet and maintain a streamlined record of bank deposits and other financial reports.
+- Job description– A part-time bookkeeper should know how to enter data in the balance sheet and maintain a streamlined record of bank deposits and other financial reports.

 4) Brand Promotion

 Being a brand promoter and ambassador will also prove to be a great learning curve if you are completing your college degree in marketing, sales, or other similar subjects.

-Average salary– $20-25 per hour
+- Average salary– $20-25 per hour

-Job description– You will personify the brand’s image and message with your appearance and communication.
+- Job description– You will personify the brand’s image and message with your appearance and communication.
 Distribution of coupons, flyers, and free samples is also part of some brand promotions.

-Skills/Materials required– You need to be talkative and patient.
+- Skills/Materials required– You need to be talkative and patient.

 5) Data Entry

 Data Entry might not be the best paying part-time job for college students but, it is the easiest gig to pull off.
 If you cannot think of any exceptional skills you might have, or if you don’t want to take up any high-responsibility jobs, then data entry is the way for you.

-Average salary– $10-15 per hour
+- Average salary– $10-15 per hour

-Job description– You need to insert data (numeric, alphabetic) from one document to another document or a database.
+- Job description– You need to insert data (numeric, alphabetic) from one document to another document or a database.

-Skills/Materials required– A computer, good internet connection, and good typing speed are all that it takes to become eligible for a data entry job.
+- Skills/Materials required– A computer, good internet connection, and good typing speed are all that it takes to become eligible for a data entry job.

 6) Virtual Recruiting

 Virtual recruiters are also sometimes called ‘headhunters’ for their work which includes contacting several professionals and set up/conduct initial interviews between organizations and the candidates.

-Average salary– $20-30 per hour
+- Average salary– $20-30 per hour

-Job description– You have to do job posting, resume screening, shortlist candidates, etc. In some cases, you may also need to conduct preliminary interviews and salary negotiations.
+- Job description– You have to do job posting, resume screening, shortlist candidates, etc. In some cases, you may also need to conduct preliminary interviews and salary negotiations.

-Skills/Materials required– Good communication skills and the know-how of the given industry are required.
+- Skills/Materials required– Good communication skills and the know-how of the given industry are required.

 7) Mail Delivery

-Moreover, it’s a great option if you don’t want to mentally focus on anything except studies mentally.
-All you have to is devote some part of your day delivering mail in your designated area.
+Moreover, it’s a great option if you don’t want to mentally focus on anything except studies.
+All you have to is devote some part of your day to delivering mail in your designated area.

-Average salary– $15-20 per hour
+- Average salary– $15-20 per hour

-Job description– You will need to deliver and retrieve incoming and outgoing mails and packages, respectively.
+- Job description– You will need to deliver and retrieve incoming and outgoing mails and packages, respectively.
 You will also need to register return mails and failed delivery attempts.

-Skills/Materials required– A vehicle, or in some places, you will need to pass an easy postal exam.
+- Skills/Materials required– A vehicle, or in some places, you will need to pass an easy postal exam.

 8) Tour Guide

-Average salary– $15 per hour
+- Average salary– $10-15 per hour

-Job description– You will need to guide around a group of people to specific locations in line with the guidelines of the tour company you are working with.
+- Job description– You will need to guide around a group of people to specific locations in line with the guidelines of the tour company you are working with.

-Skills/Materials required– Having a built-in friendly demeanor and storytelling talent can make you a better candidate for a tour guide.
+- Skills/Materials required– Having a built-in friendly demeanor and storytelling talent can make you a better candidate for a tour guide.

 9) Freelance Writing/Editing/Proofreading

 Freelance writing/editing/proofreading are some of the best paying part-time jobs for college students.
 As international students, you will already have a good command of written language, and you can put it to good use as a freelance writer, proofreader, or editor.

-Average salary– $20-25 per hour, Up to $50 per article
+- Average salary– $20-25 per hour, Up to $50 per article

-Job description– You will need to write/edit/proofread articles, blogs, resumes, project summaries, and other similar stuff where the correctness of language matters the most.
+- Job description– You will need to write/edit/proofread articles, blogs, resumes, project summaries, and other similar stuff where the correctness of language matters the most.

 10) Dog Walker

 Canine enthusiasts assemble!
-As a dog lover, you can’t find a better part-time job than strolling in gardens with your favorite pets.
+As a dog lover, you can’t find better high paying part-time jobs for students than strolling in gardens with your favorite pets.

-- Average salary– $10-15 per hour
+- Average salary– $10-18 per hour

-Job description– You need to transport the dog to and from their homes safely.
+- Job description– You need to transport the dog to and from their homes safely.
 During the walk, you should be able to tell if a dog is hungry or need an emergency veterinary checkup.

-Skills/Materials required– Petting dogs in the past can land you the job of a dog walker.
+- Skills/Materials required– Petting dogs in the past can land you the job of a dog walker.